 Beware of scammers on Instagram!
 If someone you don’t know starts following you and you suspect them of being up to no good, block them immediately!
 In this case, giving someone the benefit of the doubt could cost you your privacy on Instagram.

-If you don’t know or trust the person, avoid clicking on the shortened URL in their bio.
+If an account seems suspicious, don’t click on any links that might be featured in the account bio – especially shortened URLs you don’t recognize.
 A hacker can access your private information using malware hidden behind one of these shortened URLs.
 To be sure of what you’re clicking on, use a URL checking tool like http://urlchecker.org/.

 7. Always verify the URL of the login page.